tkglaser/tkglaser.github.io/assets/ThomasGlaserCV.md

 Frameworks/Languages: **Angular** (v9), **NodeJS**, **.NET Core**,
 **SignalR**, **RxJS** (Reactive extensions for JS), **NgRx** (State manager),
-**NestJS** (API Framework for Node), **TypeScript**, **C#**
+**NestJS** (API Framework for Node), **Angular Schematics**, **TypeScript**, **C#**

+* I created a Template Web Application to Kick-Start customer projects.
+This consisted of a NodeJS backend handling security and administration and a frontend in Angular.
+This included CLI tooling to tailor the application to the project's needs.
+The CLI was written in NodeJS using Angular Schematics.
-Implemented 3D telemetry visualisation using ThreeJS and D3.
+* Implemented 3D telemetry visualisation using ThreeJS and D3.
 The telemetry data was received from a .NET Core backend using SignalR.
 I've also worked on an Authentication layer in NodeJS against Auth0 using OpenID Connect.
+* Co-architected a new authentication layer for the Telemetry Analytics Platform (.NET Core)
+* Worked on the CICD build pipelines (Azure DevOps)

 ## Magnitude Internet GmbH – Chief Architect, Co-Founder

 *Oct 2014 – Jul 2019*

-Designed and developed an E-Commerce Solution.
+Designed and co-developed an E-Commerce Solution.

 Frameworks/Languages: **Ms Azure Cloud**, **C#**, **ASP.NET MVC 5**,
 **ASP Web API 2**, **AngularJS**

+* I came in as the Chief Architect for this German Start-up company.
+* Designed the cloud based architecture (MS Azure) for their multi-tiered product and mentored the team on the concepts used.
+* Worked together with the CTO on implementing the CICD pipeline in Atlassian Bamboo.
+(It was a pain, I'd use Azure DevOps going forward)

 ## Invenias - Senior Software Engineer (contract)